gorgonia/gorgonia.github.io/content/about/computation-graph.md

 Gorgonia takes care of this using the best implementation to assure numerical stability.

 ### ExpGraph and *Node

 The ExprGraph is the object holding the equation.
-This vertices of this graph are the values or operators that compose the equation we want to materialize.
+The vertices of this graph are the values or operators that compose the equation we want to materialize.
 Those vertices are represented by a structure called "Node".
-The graph holds pointer to this structure.
+The graph holds a pointer to this structure.

-To create the equation, we need to create an ExprGraph, add some *Nodes, it and linked them together.
+To create the equation, we need to create an ExprGraph, add some Nodes to it, and link them together.

 Luckily, we don't have to manage the connections between the nodes manually.